The neighbours are coming...

 To quote one of the visitors: 'They put on a big show, also the bacon butties are to die for!'

-With the new operating season well under way, restoration and maintenance work continues apace.
+With the new operating season well under way, restoration and maintenance work continues in the workshops.

 Here our Hudswell mines loco gets a coat of paint on its brand-new cab.